knpuniversity/symfony4/knpu/ep2-fundamentals/logger-trait.md

 [[[ code('d51ce2b14e') ]]]

 As *soon* as you put `@required` above a method, Symfony will *call* that method before giving us the object.
-And thanks to autowiring, it will pass the the logger service to the argument.
+And thanks to autowiring, it will pass the logger service to the argument.

 Ok, move over and... try it!
 There's the Slack message.
 And... in the logs...